EvolveTechnology/battlesnake/README.md

 ## Evolve?

 We are a software company.
 And an investment company.
 Also consultants.
 And strategists.
 We are Evolve.
-Read more about us at [node-boilerplate](https://evolvetechnology.se).
+Read more about us on our [website](https://evolvetechnology.se/about/).